mesmotronic/air-ane-fullscreen/README.md

-AndroidFullScreen.showUnderSystemUI(); // Extend your app underneath the system UI (Android 4.4+ only) AndroidFullScreen.immersiveMode(); // Hide system UI and keep it hidden (Android 4.4+ only) AndroidFullScreen.immersiveMode(false); // Hide system UI until user swipes from top (Android 4.4+ only)
+AndroidFullScreen.showUnderSystemUI(); // Extend your app underneath the system UI (Android 4.4+ only) AndroidFullScreen.immersiveMode(); // Hide system UI and keep it hidden (Android 4.4+ only) AndroidFullScreen.immersiveMode(false); // Hide system UI until user swipes from top (Android 4.4+ only) AndroidFullScreen.immersiveWidth; // The width of the screen in immersive mode AndroidFullScreen.immersiveHeight; // The height of the screen in immersive mode
 ```

 All methods return Boolean values: *true* if the action was successful, *false* if it wasn't (or isn't supported); if you're using the ANE in an app for a platform other than Android, all properties and methods will return false.

+The `immersiveWidth` and `immersiveHeight` properties return the screen width and height available in immersive mode (or with the system UI hidden), or 0 if the ANE isn't supported.

 Therefore, the simplest way to give users the best possible interactive full screen experience in your app is: